 Heatilator bi-fold glass doors should stay open when there’s a fire burning.
 A Heatilator zero clearance firebox with closed doors could reach a temperature approaching 10,000 degrees and fires can eventually start at temps as low as 200 degrees and cause closed doors shatter.
 Tempered glass is not meant to withstand temperatures that high.

 Your model number should be located on a tag on the inside of your firebox.
+Model tags can be located right up front, right inside, and sometimes you will have to get a flashlight, lay on your back and look above the opening.

 The answer is yes.
 But it may be worth it to purchase some budget- priced doors in a black frame to be sure you get the look you want.